How to Enable or Disable Safeguard Holds in Windows 11

 Summary

-Safeguard holds are a safety feature Microsoft uses to stop your computer from getting Windows updates that could cause issues.
+Safeguard holds are a safety feature Microsoft uses to stop your computer from getting Windows updates that might cause problems.

 You can disable safeguard holds using either the Local Group Policy Editor (in Windows 11 Pro, Enterprise, and Education) or the Windows Terminal with registry commands.
 However, Microsoft warns that disabling holds is risky and can cause update failures and performance problems.
 Only do this if you are testing in an IT environment.
 After each new Windows version installs, safeguards automatically turn back on to keep your device protected.